MeisaChi/Unit4_repo/Project/Project4.md

 The advantage of using SQLite is that it is very simple and easy to use.
 SQLite is easy to install and use, and it becomes a single file when saved[^2].
 It is also accessible in different devices from home devices (phones) to professional devices (airplanes).
 SQLite does not need administration, and also does not need a server to run.
 This means it requires minimal support from the operating system or external library[^3].
 This makes the website flexible and usable in any device, which is good for a social media, because it is pointed towards varied audiences.
 And in SQLite, a value can be stored in any value in any column, regardless of the data type[^3].
 This becomes very important in our App, because we are creating different attributes that the user can input and they are in different values (strings and integers).

 ### Flask
+Flask is a Python module that helps develop web applications.[^4] Since the progrma we are designing is a social media platform, flask is perfect because the program may have many accounts and many posts and the website will should still run very light, and also this social media is a platform aimed for many different users, meaning that there must be a lot of developments.
+And although flask doesn't have many features, it can be easily developed[^4] and it is a microframework[^5], which means that it file sizes are small and the web runs very quickly.
+These meets the requirements.

+It does have many cool features like url routing, template engine.
+It is a WSGI web app framework.

 [^1]: “Top 10 Reasons Why Python is So Popular With Developers in 2023.” upGrad, 29 September 2022, https://www.upgrad.com/blog/reasons-why-python-popular-with-developers/.
-Accessed 1 March 2023.
+Accessed 19 April 2023.
 [^2]: “Appropriate Uses For SQLite.”
 SQLite, 16 December 2022, https://www.sqlite.org/whentouse.html.
-Accessed 1 March 2023.
+Accessed 19 April 2023.
 [^3]: “What is SQLite?
 Top SQLite Features You Should Know.”
 SQLite Tutorial, https://www.sqlitetutorial.net/what-is-sqlite/.
-Accessed 1 March 2023.
+Accessed 19 April 2023.
+[^4]: “What is Flask Python.”
+Python Tutorial, https://pythonbasics.org/what-is-flask-python/.
+Accessed 19 April 2023.
+[^5]: DEERY, MATTHEW.
+“The Flask Web Framework: A Beginner's Guide.”
+CareerFoundry, 1 August 2022, https://careerfoundry.com/en/blog/web-development/what-is-flask/.
+Accessed 19 April 2023.

 ## Success criteria